Monday, December 26, 2011

 And what if the “ss” of Massutti was actually “ff” and the “tt” was actually “cc,” to yield the more common Italian name of Maffucci?
 Another genealogical detective story was about to unfold.

-The Social Security Death Index (SSDI) shows 229 Maffucci entries (47 of them originally issued in N.Y.) and 282 Centofanti entries (58 originally issued in N.Y.)--including one for Frances M. Centofanti who died in Venice, Fla., on May 25, 2003, at the age of 92.
+The Social Security Death Index (SSDI) shows 229 Maffucci entries (47 of them originally issued in N.Y.) and 282 Centofanti entries (58 originally issued in N.Y.)--including one for Frances M. Centofanti who died in

 A search of the local Gannett Journal News obituary archive revealed Frances M. Centofanti’s detailed obituary.
 It contained a wealth of information, including the fact that her husband, Joseph (Josie) Centofanti had predeceased her.

 They had been married in North Tarrytown on May 19, 1930--little more than a month after witnessing the tragic suicide.
-She was to be buried in Sleepy Hollow Cemetery.
+She was to be buried in Sleepy Hollow Cemetery .
 A call to the cemetery confirmed that she is buried alongside her husband who died in 1954.

-According to the obituary, she was born on October 14, 1910, to Frank and Flavia Maffucci on the Rockefeller estate in Pocantico Hills, N.Y.
-Mrs. Centofanti lived in the Tarrytowns until 1996, and subsequently lived with her son and daughter-in-law in Vienna, Va., moving with them to Florida in 1998.
+According to the obituary, she was born on October 14, 1910, to Frank and Flavia Maffucci on the Rockefeller estate in Pocantico Hills , N.Y.
+Mrs. Centofanti lived in the Tarrytowns until 1996, and subsequently lived with her son and daughter-in-law in Vienna , Va. , moving with them to Florida in 1998.

 A single mother who never remarried after her husband’s death, she worked as a bookkeeper for a company in Tarrytown until she retired.
-She was also predeceased by her brothers Thomas and Dominick, and sisters Mary and Rose, and survived by her son, Joseph J. Centofanti, of Venice, Fla., a retired Air Force colonel, daughter-in-law Faith, three grandchildren, one great-grandson and two nieces.
+She was also predeceased by her brothers Thomas and Dominick, and sisters Mary and Rose, and survived by her son, Joseph J. Centofanti, of Venice , Fla. , a retired Air Force colonel, daughter-in-law Faith, three grandchildren, one great-grandson and two nieces.

 Internet research gave me the address and phone number of her son, the retired Air Force colonel.
 I telephoned Col. Centofanti, who had never seen the newspaper pieces.
 It turned out that the youth’s suicide had indeed been a subject of family conversation and reminiscence in later years.
-We had a long and pleasant conversation about the lower Hudson Valley.
+We had a long and pleasant conversation about the lower Hudson Valley .

 Finding information about Royal S. Kellogg was more difficult, although he was a prolific author of books on paper making and forestry.
-In 1963, Mr. Kellogg was given the honorary title of “Fellow of the Forest” by the Forest Historical Society in Durham, N.C.
+In 1963, Mr. Kellogg was given the honorary title of “Fellow of the Forest” by the Forest Historical Society in

 A search of the Society’s site revealed that it owns an unpublished manuscript titled The Dawn of Private Forestry in America, by Carl Alwin Schenck, a pioneer American forester.
 Royal S. Kellogg appears in a photograph in this manuscript with famous naturalist and writer Ernest Thompson Seton.
 The caption to the photo revealed Mr. Kellogg’s birth year as 1874.

 The SSDI shows four persons named Royal Kellogg.
 One of the four seemed like the one I was seeking.
 He was born on Oct.
-19, 1874, and registered for Social Security in New York.
+19, 1874, and registered for Social Security in New York .
 He died in Florida in February of 1965 at the age of 90.

-But where in Florida?
+But where in Florida ?
 Social Security records did not show this information.
 I eventually found a letter written by him to Time magazine and published in the issue of Feb.
 2, 1962, three years before his death.
-In it, he gave his address as Palmetto, Florida.
+In it, he gave his address as Palmetto, Florida .
 The circle was closed.

 Rummaging in the dustbin of history?
 I call it tying up loose ends and setting the historical record straight.